 Our telecom routing solutions help voice service providers save time and money while maintaining efficient, effective service for their subscribers.

 Static routing can be used to route incoming DID calls and outbound calls to specific termination providers.
+Outbound routing allows you to route calls through direct peering if the destination IP address or hostname is known.

 Rate plans can easily be uploaded and provisioned before the effective date.
 When the effective date arrives, the rate plans automatically take effect.